-SUPPORT proposals that would provide local governments with greater decision-making authority over the use of federal funds, which provide for direct grants or mandatory pass-through allocations to large urban counties.
+SUPPORT proposals that would provide local governments with greater decision-making authority over the use of federal funds that provide direct grants or mandatory pass-through allocations to large urban counties.

 OPPOSE proposals that impose new unfunded mandates on the County.